- Home

 Ways to prevent seizures

-Seizures can often be prevented with anticonvulsant medicines (also called anti-epileptic or anti-seizure medicines).
-Fatigue, or feeling very tired, can also increase your risk of having a seizure.
-Try to get enough sleep, and avoid daytime naps if they make sleeping at night difficult.
-Limiting or cutting down on alcohol may also help.
+Seizures can often be prevented with anticonvulsant medicines (also called anti-epileptic or anti-seizure medicines) – see page 50.
+Feeling overstimulated or very tired can also increase your risk of having a seizure.
+Try to get 6–8 hours sleep each night.
+Drinking less alcohol may also help.

 - Remain calm and stay with the person while they are having a seizure.
-If they have one, refer to their Seizure Management Plan.
+Refer to their Seizure Management Plan (see last tip in this list), if they have one.

 - Do not hold them down or put anything in their mouth.

-- Call 000 for an ambulance if it is the first seizure the person has had; if the person is injured; if there was food or fluid in the person’s mouth; if the seizure lasts longer than five minutes; or if you are unsure what to do.
+- Call Triple Zero (000) for an ambulance if it is the first seizure the person has had; if the person is injured; if there was food or fluid in the person’s mouth; if the seizure lasts longer than 5 minutes; or if you are unsure of what to do.

 - Time how long the seizure lasts so you can tell the paramedics.